uxlfoundation/oneDNN/doc/advanced/experimental.md

 runtime agnostic API to do that.
 * Sparse memory and memory descriptor can only be used with the Matrix Multiplication and Reorder primitives.

 ### ONEDNN_EXPERIMENTAL_UKERNEL

+This option enables a new set of CPU-only APIs to support block-level functionalities.
+By composing these low-level, sequential operations, users can implement their own custom operations/fusions, and tailor blocking/threading logic to their applications.

+More details on this API are available in the [Microkernel APIs section](@ref dev_guide_ukernel_basic_concepts).

+### ONEDNN_EXPERIMENTAL_UKERNEL